Anterior cruciate ligament reconstruction: Bridge Enhanced ACL Restoration (BEAR Implant)

+Studies have reported similar rates of return to sport following BEAR and ACL reconstruction in appropriately selected patients.
+Postoperative rehabilitation protocols for BEAR differ from those used after ACL reconstruction because the procedure aims to allow the native ligament to heal.
+Rehabilitation programs may emphasize protection of the healing ligament during the early postoperative period while gradually restoring knee motion, strength, and function before return to athletic activity.

 Synthetic tissue: Ligament Advanced Reinforcement System (LARS)

 The anterior cruciate ligament (ACL) of the knee is commonly injured.
 There is insufficient re-vascularization of the ligament after complete rupture, which limits its ability to heal and necessitates reconstruction surgery.
 Within the last 20 years, new types of synthetic ligaments have been developed.
 The Ligament Advanced Reinforcement System (LARS), is one of these new synthetic ligaments that has recently gained popularity.
 There is evidence that supports LARS as a viable option for reconstruction surgery in regards to complication rates and high patient satisfaction scores, when compared to traditional surgical techniques.
 However, systematic reviews of the LARS in regarding graft stability and long term functional outcomes, have highlighted several important gaps in existing literature that requires future investigation.
 The necessity of rehabilitation following LARS is well recognized, but there is limited evidence available that guide rehabilitation protocols.

 Choice of graft type

 Typically, age and lifestyle help determine the type of graft used for ACL reconstruction.
 The biggest factors in knee stability are correct graft placement by the surgeon and treatment of other menisco-ligament injuries in the knee, rather than type of graft.
 However, with the current literature, only KT-1000 arthrometer assessment demonstrated more laxity with allograft reconstruction.
 Bone-patellar tendon-bone grafts have resulted fewer failures and more stability on KT-1000 arthrometer testing.